mlampros/textTinyPy/README.rst

 |

-Installation of System Requirements on Linux (Debian, Fedora):
+Installation of System Requirements on Linux (Debian):
 --------------------------------------------------------------
 |